News

 Please enter valid API Keys.

-Each issue of News Bites will highlight unique news articles from around the United States in the areas of public health and safety, substance use disorders, and the criminal justice system.
-This newsletter will feature stories that you may have missed but are important to the field....
+Each issue of News Bites highlights unique news articles from around the United States in the areas of public health and safety, substance use disorder, and the criminal justice system.
+Every other month, LAPPA updates readers on news they may have missed....

-Case Law Monitor is the bimonthly case law newsletter of the Legislative Analysis and Public Policy Association (LAPPA).
-Each issue will highlight unique cases from around the United States in the areas of public health and safety, substance use disorders, and the criminal justice system. ...
+Each issue of Case Law Monitor highlights unique cases from around the United States in the areas of public health and safety, substance use disorder, and the criminal justice system.
+Every other month, LAPPA updates readers on cases that are important to the field....

-Each issue of News Bites will highlight unique news articles from around the United States in the areas of public health and safety, substance use disorders, and the criminal justice system.
-This newsletter will feature stories that you may have missed but are important to the field....
+Each issue of News Bites highlights unique news articles from around the United States in the areas of public health and safety, substance use disorder, and the criminal justice system.
+Every other month, LAPPA updates readers on news they may have missed....